n8layman/n8layman.github.io/_posts/2024-08-07-What-is-Machine-Learning.md

 ## My definition

+Not all methods require hyper-parameter tuning.
+Heck a simple linear regression technically is a type of supervised machine learning.
-And that’s it.
-Those are the things that make up Machine Learning.
-Not all methods tune hyper-parameters but ultimately I think of Machine Learning is a branch of artificial intelligence and consists of **any computational process that can improve both it’s answers *and it’s method* over time or with the addition of new data without also changing any programming**.
-Instead of following a fixed and rigid method, machine learning algorithms analyze data to identify patterns and use those patterns to improve their performance over time.
-In the xkcd comic above not only do the answers that come out of the box become refined (hopefully!) when you pour more data in but the organization of the pile improves as well.
-ML is a pile that stirs itself.
-And a good sign you’re dealing with an ML based approach is if you see that train-validate-test split.
+Ultimately though, I think of Machine Learning as a branch of artificial intelligence that consists of **any computational process capable of improving it’s answers over time.** Instead of following a fixed and rigid method, machine learning algorithms analyze data to identify patterns and use those patterns to improve their performance.
+That could either be through the addition of more data to train on or a more refined set of hyper-parameters that increase the efficiency of model training.
+In the xkcd comic above not only do the answers that come out of the box become refined (hopefully!) when you pour more data in but it also becomes a pile that stirs itself.
+And a good sign you’re dealing with an ML based approach is if you see that train-validate-test split or hear the words ‘cross-validation’.

 But why would you want to use ML anyway?
 Definitely any time you want to use a complex model to predict out-of sample.
 When you wouldn’t want to